grame-cncm/faust/tools/benchmark/README.md

 ## faust2benchwasm

-The **faust2benchwasm** tool generates an HTML page embedding benchmarch code, to be tested in browsers, and displaying the performances as MBytes/sec and DSP CPU use.
+The **faust2benchwasm** tool generates an HTML page embedding benchmark code, to be tested in browsers, and displaying the performances as MBytes/sec and DSP CPU use.

 `faust2benchwasm [-opt] foo.dsp`